 - Shortness of breath: Breathing in mold spores can cause respiratory difficulties in some people.
 This is especially prevalent in those with allergies as well as in those with weakened immune systems.
 The very young and very old are also at greater risk for respiratory upset due to household mold exposure.
 They may even develop asthma or may have asthma and not realize that their asthma attacks are being triggered by the mold in their homes.

 - Runny nose or sinuses: If you are constantly reaching for a tissue to catch your runny nose this can also be a strong symptom of mold exposure.
 This can be triggered either by an allergy to the mold spores or the membranes of the nose become irritated by the spores.
 In either case, you may again misdiagnose yourself as having a head cold or seasonal allergies, but if the runny nose persists, consider that the source may indeed be mold.
 Consider having a visit to your family physician or one who specializes in allergies.

 - Bleeding nose: Although this symptom is rare, it does occur.
 Some people are more sensitive to certain allergens and those offending irritants cause severe reactions.
 One of these reactions can be damage to the membranes of the nose resulting in regular bleeding.
 If this is happening to you, it can be caused by mold within your home.

-The same can be said if you travel and find yourself in better health then.
+The same can be said if you travel and find yourself in better health after you’ve been gone a day or two.
 Your home shouldn’t make you sick and finding and treating the mold problem will ensure that doesn’t happen.